 Arrived is a unique platform that allows you to invest in rental properties without the need to own or manage the property.
-Instead, you’ll buy a share of a particular property (not a portfolio of properties), and you’ll earn passive income from the rental income generated by the property.
+Instead, you’ll buy a share of a particular property (not a portfolio of properties) and earn passive income from the rental income generated by the property.

 Update: Landa is another platform that’s similar to Arrived.